NT Eschatology—Background Part 03

-Genesis 7:1-4: [Yahweh] said to Noah, “...In seven days from now I will send rain on the earth for forty days and forty nights.
-I will wipe off from the fertile land every living thing that I have made.”
+Genesis 7:1-4 (adapted): Yahweh said to Noah, “...In seven days from now I’ll send rain on the earth for forty days and forty nights.
+I’ll wipe off from the fertile land every living thing that I’ve made.”

 Please note two things that the Yahweh said to Noah: 1) it would start to rain “seven days from now” and 2) it would continue to rain for “forty days and forty nights.”
 Now, to me, a very sensible question would be, “How would Noah understand these time statements—the ‘days and nights’?”
 I think he would have understood them exactly the way we would today.
 And he wouldn’t have been misled.

-Genesis 7.10-12: After seven days, the floodwaters arrived on the earth...It rained on the earth forty days and forty nights.
+Genesis 7.10-12 (adapted): After seven days, the floodwaters arrived on the earth...It rained on the earth forty days and forty nights.

 Here, just a few short verses later, we have the fulfillment of that prophecy.
 This shows us that Yahweh meant exactly what was said to Noah.
 Seven days equaled seven days.
 Forty days and nights equaled forty days and nights.